Requirements

 Fees and funding

-In addition to the tuition fee, students have to pay an organisation fee of €122.95 per semester.
+In addition to the tuition fee, students have to pay an organisation fee of currently €329.09 per semester.
+The organisation fee includes a public transportation ticket valid throughout Germany.

 Please consider

-Apart from the tuition and organisation fees, you will need approximately €900.00 per month, to cover your living expenses and health insurance in Berlin.
+Apart from the tuition and organisation fees, you will need approximately €900.00 – €1000.00 per month, to cover your living expenses and health insurance in Berlin.

 No, TU Berlin doesn’t offer scholarships.
 Please search for external funding sources in advance.